Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 The process is a hybrid: online submission of data followed by physical submission of documents.

-Processing Time (Standard): Typically, 4 working days for processing once the complete application is received by the Consulate/VAC.
+Processing Time (Standard): Typically, 4 working days for processing once the complete application is received by the Consulate Visa Office.

 Recommendation: Apply 1-2 months before your trip.